 - You are exposed to first-hand or second-hand cigarette smoke

-Estrogens present in some makeup, exhaust and paint fumes, plastics and pesticides also affect the endocrine system adversely.
+Estrogens present in exhaust and paint fumes, plastics, pesticides, and some cosmetics also affect the endocrine system adversely.

 Do you get out in the sun regularly?
-Did you know that only 10 to 15 minutes of sun exposure is all that is needed for your body to create healthy vitamin D levels?
+Did you know that only 10 to 15 minutes of sun exposure is all you need for your body to create healthy vitamin D levels?
 Low vitamin D levels can wreak havoc with your endocrine system.

 What Are the Signs of an Imbalanced Endocrine System?